visnunathan8/Flower-Classification-using-CNN/README.md

 • There are also installations of the optuna and omnixai libraries using the !pip install command. <br>

+<h2>Folder Descriptions : </h2>

+<h3>• Data Analysis:</h3> This folder contains scripts and code used to perform data analysis on the datasets used in the project.
+It contain scripts for data cleaning, data exploration, and data visualization.
+Data analysis is an important step in any machine learning project, as it helps to identify patterns and insights in the data that can inform the development of machine learning models.<br>

+<h3>• Dataset-1, Dataset-2, Dataset-3: </h3>These folders contain code used for training and testing machine learning models.
+Each dataset has its own set of comparison codes, which are used to compare the performance of models on the dataset.<br>

+<h3>• GradCAM:</h3> This folder contains code for the GradCAM algorithm, which is used to generate heatmaps that visualize the important regions of an image that a deep learning model is using to make its predictions.<br>

+<h3>• Model and dataset comparison:</h3> This folder contains code for comparing the performance of different machine learning models on various datasets.<br>

+<h3>• SampleTesting:</h3> This folder contains code for running sample tests on all models on dataset3.
+These tests are used to evaluate the performance of the models.<br>

+<h3>• TSNE:</h3> This folder contains code for the t-SNE algorithm, which is used to visualize high-dimensional data in a low-dimensional space<br>

+<h3>• Transfer learning:</h3> This folder contains code for comparing the metrics of transfer learning models vs. training models from scratch.
+Transfer learning involves using a pre-trained model as a starting point for a new model, rather than starting from scratch.<br>

+<h3>• Optimization:</h3> This folder contains code for optimizing a model with different set of learning rate.
+Optimization involves finding the best set of hyperparameters for a model to improve its performance.<br>

 <h2> Collaborators to our Project </h2>
 • GitHub ID: mahdihosseini, email tied to GitHub: (mahdi.hosseini@mail.utoronto.ca). <br>